Skip to main content

 • $source_title_uppercase: Similiar to $source_title but in uppercase.

-This section will give you a step-by-step instruction on setting up a new user on your SFTP server that is dedicated for SFTP purpose.
-The new user will be restricted to access a specific directory and use SFTP commands only.
+This section will give you a step-by-step instruction on setting up a new user on your SFTP server that is dedicated to SFTP purposes.
+The new user will be restricted from accessing a specific directory and use SFTP commands only.

 Run the following commands as root.